 Other tests may include:

 - X-rays.
 This test uses a small amount of radiation to create images of organs, bones, and other tissues.

 - Eye exam.
-This is done by a pediatric eye doctor (ophthalmologist).
-The exam looks for uveitis, a swelling of the middle layer of the eye.
+This is done by a pediatric eye care provider (ophthalmologist).
+The exam looks for uveitis.
+This is a swelling of the middle layer of the eye.